googlecodelabs/cloud-nebulous-serverless/README.md

 Aside from local deployment, this app is deployable to these serverless compute platforms:

 - [Google App Engine](https://cloud.google.com/appengine) (Standard)
-    - Standard stack-based application source code deployments ("app-hosting in the cloud")
+    - Standard source code application deployments (app-hosting in the cloud; "PaaS")
 - [Google Cloud Functions](https://cloud.google.com/functions)
-    - Instead of an entire app, this is for "FaaS" cloud-based functions or microservices
+    - Instead of an entire app, this is for cloud-based functions or microservices ("FaaS")
 - [Google Cloud Run](https://cloud.google.com/run)
-    - Fully-managed serverless "container-hosting in the cloud or CaaS" service
+    - Fully-managed serverless container-hosting in the cloud ("CaaS") service

 The purpose of this app is to show users how to deploy the same app to each platform and give developers hands-on experience with each.
 It also shows users how similar the platforms are to each other that one can "shift" between then typically with just minor configuration changes.
 A fourth product, [App Engine Flexible](https://cloud.google.com/appengine/docs/flexible), which sits somewhere between App Engine Standard and Cloud Run, is out-of-scope for this sample app.